 Frozen Edamame: easy to store in your mini freezer and quick to prepare in the microwave, this snack is loaded with protein and fiber.
 Up the satisfaction factor by serving with a bit of salt, a shake of sriracha, or garlic flakes.

 Baby Carrots: Another snack you can pre-pack in snack baggies for easy on-the-go fuel.
 Carrots are an excellent source of vitamin A and stocked with plenty of fiber to help fill you up.
 Great paired with hummus.

 Fresh Fruit: Apples, bananas, grapes, oh my!
 Grab a few of your favorites to have on hand when you need to grab and go on the way out the door.
 Pair with yogurt, peanut butter, chocolate hummus, a handful of nuts for a balanced snack.

-Applesauce, Greek Yogurt, Cottage Cheese: Small enough for your mini fridge and lunch bag, these snacks go great with nuts, granola, fruit, trail mix.
+Applesauce, Greek Yogurt, Cottage Cheese: Small enough for your mini-fridge and lunch bag, these snacks go great with nuts, granola, fruit, trail mix.
 Applesauce packs a big punch of vitamin C while Greek yogurt and cottage cheese are loaded with protein and fats.
-All of which keeping you fueled, healthy and energized through those long college days.
+All of which keep you fueled, healthy, and energized through those long college days.

 Chocolate: We can’t forget about chocolate!
 Did you know that chocolate is actually really good for your brain function?
 Yup!
 So on those long days of studying, grab a piece of chocolate for a little brain pick-me-up.